 See our full Square for Retail review for more information.

-What To Look For In A Retail Payment System
+What Do You Need In A Retail Payment System?

 Your business is unique, which means its needs are unique as well.
-So, when you look for a retail payment system, be sure to think about your business’s needs first.
+So when you look for a retail payment system, be sure to think about your business’s specific needs first.

 Do you have a lot of employees?
 Do you sell a lot of miscellaneous items such that you’ll need software with detailed inventory capabilities?
 Do you operate in a disadvantaged neighborhood where you might get a lot of SNAP participants for customers?
 Do you have a set of regular clients who might respond to an email campaign on a new sale?
 Do your customers change their minds a lot and return a lot of their purchases for refunds?

 Depending on the nature of your business, you’ll answer these questions differently.
 You’ll also prioritize and match your needs to a processor’s service’s strengths and weaknesses differently.
-When you find the processor that matches your needs the best, then you’ll have found the best processor for your business.
+When you find the retail payment system that fits your needs the best (and the processor that offers it), then you’ll have found the best retail payment system for your business.

-Here are some other non-exclusive items for you to consider, when picking your perfect retail payment system.
+Here are some non-exclusive items for you to consider when picking your perfect retail payment system.
 Leave us a comment if you can think of more!

 - SNAP/EBT (depending on the economic background of your customers)